 OpenDNS Updater is useful if you have a dynamic IP address.
 It detects changes to your IP address and notifies OpenDNS service about the change so that your OpenDNS settings continue to be applied to your network.

-Please refer to the following KB article for download links of the OpenDNS Updater Client for Windows, Mac and Linux.
+Please refer to the following KB article for download links of the OpenDNS Updater Client for Windows and Mac.

 When you run the program for the first time, it will ask for your OpenDNS account username and password.